Data Protection Policy

 3.1.6 we will take appropriate technical and organisational measures to ensure that personal data are kept secure and protected against unauthorised or unlawful processing, and against accidental loss, destruction or damage.

-3.2 The College is also responsible to demonstrate compliance with the above data protection principles.
+3.2 The College is also responsible for demonstrating compliance with the above data protection principles.

 4.1 In relation to any processing activity that involves personal data we will, before the processing starts for the first time, and then regularly while it continues: